bio:

 isaiah a. hines is a poet and PhD student at Rensselaer Polytechnic Institute in Troy, NY.

-As a scholar of communication and media, they study the challenges associated with race and colony in mediatized societies.
-They focus on black life, gender and sexuality, media and cultural politics, language, science and technology, and the arts.
+As a scholar of communication and media, they study the challenges associated with race and colonial language in media saturated societies.
+They focus on people of the African diaspora, cultural politics, technology, rhetoric, performance, government and public policy, and international affairs.
 Their writing has been published by Obsidian: Arts & Literature in the African Diaspora, and FLAT Journal along with books by Slope Editions and Roof Books.
 They are a graduate assistant at the New York State Council on Developmental Disabilities.
-They were the recipient of the 2020 Slope Editions Book Prize as well as a finalist for the 2023 Legacy Award in Poetry from the Zora Neale Hurston/Richard Wright Foundation.
+Their debut collection null landing was the recipient of the 2020 Slope Editions Book Prize and a finalist for the 2023 Legacy Award in Poetry from the Zora Neale Hurston/Richard Wright Foundation.

-Academic subfields: Critical Media/Cultural Studies, Political Communication, Black Science Studies
+Academic subfields: Critical Communication and Cultural Studies, Black/African American Rhetorics, Science and Technology Studies

 Ph.D., Communication & Rhetoric, Rensselaer Polytechnic Institute (exp.
 2028)